tokikanno/django-openapi/README.md

 A minimal FastAPI implementation in Python2 + Django without pydantic

 # Why do you make this?
 Can't you just use FastAPI directly?
 I'm a big fan of [FastAPI](https://fastapi.tiangolo.com/).
-It's elegant and saves lots of doc maintaince & API sepc communication costs for me.
+It's elegant and saves lots of doc maintaince & API spec communication costs for me.

 But FastAPI needs Python3 to run, some legacy projects I maintained are still using Python2 and built by  Django framework.
 It would take 2 migration steps (Python 2 to 3 and Django to FastAPI) for moving them onto FastAPI framework.